oguz81/ChatbotsCodingPerformance/README.md

 # ChatbotsCodingPerformance
 # EVALUATION AND COMPARISON OF AI CHATBOTS' CODING PERFORMANCE: HOW GOOD ARE CHATBOTS TO CODE ON TASKS FROM EASY TO COMPLEX?

 This is a study of comparison and evaluation of AI chatbots' coding performance.
 It emerged as a midterm project of "Fundamentals of Artifical Intelligence" course at Institue of Informatics, Hacettepe University.
-And don't worry, I have been extending this study.

 # Introduction

 I focused to compare and evaluate the coding performance of AI chatbots.
 There are 5 chatbots to test their performances: ChatGPT, DeepSeek, Claude, Gemini.
 GitHub Copilot.
+I entered the prompts in English.

 # Chatbots
 I used five different AI chatbots: